Bob Johnson (outfielder): Statistics

 Johnson was the first of only two players (the other was Ichiro Suzuki) to make his major league debut after his 27th birthday, and still finish with over 2000 hits.

 Later years

 After leaving the major leagues, Johnson spent five more seasons in the minor leagues managing and playing for the Tacoma Tigers in the Western International League.
-He died in Tacoma in 1982 of heart failure at age 76.

 Legacy

 In 1964, Johnson was inducted into the State of Washington Sports Hall of Fame.
 He was honored by the Philadelphia Baseball Wall of Fame in 1989.

 Baseball author Bob Carroll commented on Johnson; "Indian Bob Johnson never had one of those super seasons that make everyone sit up and whistle.
 While phenoms came, collected their MVP trophies, and faded, he just kept plodding along hitting .300, with a couple dozen homers and a hundred ribbies year after year.
 Like a guy punching a time clock."

+Personal life

+Bob Johnson was one of eight children, four boys and four girls.

+His first wife was Caroline (Stout), whom he married in 1924.
+The couple had three children, daughters Roberta Louise and Beverly Jean, and son Robert Lee Johnson III.
+Robert Lee III died before turning one year old.
+Beverly died in 1953 of lupus.

+Around the late 1940s or 1950, Johnson's marriage to Caroline ended in divorce.
+In late 1950, Johnson married Betty (Pastore).
+The following year the couple had a son who carried a familiar name, Robert Lee Johnson III.

+Bob Johnson died of heart failure on July 6, 1982, in Tacoma, at age 76.